shishkina/react-lifting-state/README.md

 ##  🚀 LAB!!

-Work on getting the `quotes-liftngstate-begin` app to this point.
+Work on getting the `quotes-liftingstate-begin` app to this point.

 # Another example